African wild dog: Admixture with the dhole

-In 2018, whole genome sequencing was used to compare the dhole (Cuon alpinus) with the African wild dog.
-There was strong evidence of ancient genetic admixture between the two.
-Today, their ranges are remote from each other; however, during the Pleistocene era the dhole could be found as far west as Europe.
+The African wild dog has 78 chromosomes, the same number as those of species in the genus Canis.
+In 2018 whole genome sequencing was used to compare the dhole (Cuon alpinus) with the African wild dog.
+There was strong evidence of ancient genetic admixture between the two species.
+Today their ranges are remote from each other; however during the Pleistocene era the dhole could be found as far west as Europe.
 The study proposes that the dhole's distribution may have once included the Middle East, from where it may have admixed with the African wild dog in North Africa.
 However, there is no evidence of the dhole having existed in the Middle East or North Africa.

 Subspecies

 As of 2005, five subspecies are recognised by MSW3:

-Nevertheless, although the species is genetically diverse, these subspecific designations are not universally accepted.
+Although the species is genetically diverse, these subspecific designations are not universally accepted.
 East African and Southern African wild dog populations were once thought to be genetically distinct, based on a small number of samples.
 More recent studies with a larger number of samples showed that extensive intermixing has occurred between East African and Southern African populations in the past.
 Some unique nuclear and mitochondrial alleles are found in Southern African and northeastern African populations, with a transition zone encompassing Botswana, Zimbabwe and southeastern Tanzania between the two.
 The West African wild dog population may possess a unique haplotype, thus possibly constituting a truly distinct subspecies.
-The original Serengeti and Maasai Mara population of painted dogs is known to have possessed a unique genotypes, but these genotypes may be extinct.
+The original Serengeti and Maasai Mara population of painted dogs is known to have possessed a unique genotype, but these genotypes may be extinct.